grafana/tempo/docs/tempo/website/api_docs/_index.md

 **Note**: This is usually used at the time of scaling down a cluster.

 ### Distributor ring status

+> Note: this endpoint is only available when Tempo is configured with [the global override strategy](../configuration/ingestion-limit#override-strategies).

 ```
 GET /distributor/ring